-The council only provides funding for research stays at a foreign research institution for a consecutive period of minimum three months to carry out research activities at a foreign research institution.
-The research stay should be uninterrupted unless exceptional family or institutional circumstances prevent this.
+The council only provides funding for research stays for a consecutive period of minimum 3 months to carry out research activities at a foreign research institution.
+The research stay should be uninterrupted unless exceptional family related or institutional circumstances prevent this.

-You may apply for funding, if the purpose of your research stay is to enter into binding and specific research collaboration with foreign partners, or to gain access to archives, libraries, institutions, etc. The application must account for the significance of the research stay for the formation of collaborations and networks, and how these collaborations will contribute to advancing Danish research.
+You may apply for funding, if the purpose of your research stay is to enter into a binding and concrete research collaboration with foreign partners, or to gain access to archives, libraries, institutions, etc. The application must account for the significance of the research stay for the formation of collaborations and networks, as well as how these collaborations will contribute to the advancement of Danish research.